LeMond Method

 Why Saddle Height Matters

-Developed by three-time Tour de France winner Greg LeMond and his coach Cyrille Guimard, this formula is considered the "gold standard" starting point for bike fit.
-It calculates saddle height based on a percentage of your inseam length.
+Developed by three-time Tour de France winner Greg LeMond and his coach Cyrille Guimard.
+Calculates saddle height as a fixed percentage of inseam.

-This height is measured from the center of the bottom bracket (the crank axle) to the top of the saddle, following the angle of the seat tube.
+Measured from center of bottom bracket to top of saddle, along the seat tube.

 How to Measure Your Inseam

-Do not use your pant leg length (inseam).
+Do not use your trouser inseam.
 Cycling inseam is measured from the floor to your pubic bone.

 Fine Tuning Your Fit